krochet94/JS-Calculator_React/README.md

-git# JS-Calculator_React
+# JS-Calculator_React
-> A simple markdown previewer project using React for FreeCodeCamp Certification
+> A simple javascript calculator project using React for FreeCodeCamp Certification

 ## CDNs
 - React